reynardo-tjhin/sudoku-generator/README.md

     return A
 ```

-- The second version of sudoku generator follows similarly to Fisher-Yates' Algorithm.
+- The second version of sudoku generator follows similarly to Fisher-Yates' Algorithm. <br />
 Firstly, we prepare a complete and randomized sudoku. <br />
 We then iterate every position in the sudoku from the very first row to last row.
 The order in each row is from the first column to the last column. <br />
 For every iteration, we choose which way to pick the number: within the 3x3 box, horizontal or vertical. <br />